canmom/vector/VECTOR-ch9.md

 She steps out the door, and sets off towards her makeshift workshop as if nothing is amiss.
 The door opens and shuts behind her.
 She stops.

 "I would put that down if I were you." she says, calmer than she's feeling.
-A slight shift in the aiR.
+A slight shift in the air.
 Her guess was right.
 "If I die, your *dear* comrade dies with me.
 Was this all for nothing?"

-A shout of anger.
+A hiss of anger.
 She waits for the BLADE to land.
 It would be so easy to miscalculate: they could call her bluff... the logistics of transmitting a signal through the train would be beyond her, but neither of these girls seems particularly informed about the practicalities of Engineering.

 CERULEAN appears in front of her.
 She's gripping her VECTOR engine, knuckles white, the faintest trace of potential suggesting a BLADE barely held in check.
 It's enough.

-"My terms are the same." she says.
+"My terms are the same."
+Theosebeia says.
 "Two more samples of flesh, and I safely leave the train."

 "More?"
 The voice is behind her.
 CHIASMUS.